Prism: Efficient Test-Time Scaling via Hierarchical Search and Self-Verification for Discrete Diffusion Language Models: Method

 and we choose $T_r$ such that $W_{T_r}=K$.
 For $t=T_p,T_p\!-\!1,\dots,T_r\!+\!1$, we allocate computation to produce the \emph{next-step} pool of size $W_{t-1}$: (i) compute SVF scores on the current pool of size $W_t$ (optionally only when $t\in\mathcal{T}_{\mathrm{svf}}$), (ii) select the top-$S$ trajectories as seeds, and (iii) local branch around seeds via partial remasking operation (Sec.~\ref{sec:copyexpand}) to obtain $W_{t-1}$ children.
 Only these $W_{t-1}$ children perform the denoising transition from $t$ to $t-1$.
 A convenient branch factor is

 with truncation to match exactly $W_{t-1}$ children.

 \paragraph{Stage III: Final refinement ($1 \le t \le T_r$).} Once the active width reaches $W_{T_r}=K$, branching ceases.
 We refine the $K$ surviving trajectories independently down to $t=1$.
 To avoid wasting compute on already-determined tokens, we adopt an \textbf{efficient sampling} strategy within each block, so the realized number of refinement iterations can be smaller than the nominal $T_r$ steps.
 Concretely, at each iteration we (i) \emph{commit} any masked position whose maximum predicted probability exceeds a confidence threshold $\tau$, and (ii) \emph{early terminate} the current trajectory once an end-of-answer semantic marker (\textit{e.g.}, \texttt{\textbackslash boxed\{\}} for math) is detected, in which case the remaining unfilled positions are padded with \texttt{eos\_id}.
-Finally, we select the final output using SVF on the completed samples, majority voting, task-specific executors when available (\textit{e.g.}, public unit tests for code), or other selection methods.
+Finally, we select the final output using majority voting on the completed samples.